Study Programme in IT-Design: Information Systems Design

 The major Information Systems Design combines the study of IT, business applications and the human factor.
 Students will learn to analyse, design and develop advanced IT-systems in close collaboration with its future users.
 The programme aims to provide a platform and useful knowledge for the IT field and system development jobs that are both stimulating and challenging.
 The IT-Design programme offers opportunities for flexible study both on-campus and with the support of a web-based platform as a complement.

-This programme in the subject Information Systems offers good theoretical and practical knowledge of relations between humans, organisations, and IT systems.
+This programme in the subject information systems offers good theoretical and practical knowledge of relations between humans, organisations, and IT systems.
 The programme includes approaches to digitalisation from these perspectives and you develop your ability to apply academic knowledge and take responsibility for sustainable development and gender equality.

 The IT-Design programme offers flexible study opportunities.
 Students first take joint classes and then specialize in one of the two majors Enterprise Systems and Economy or Information Systems Design.